e-mail: bok@dhit.pl

 • They possess very high magnetic induction on the surface of the magnet,

-• Key role in modern technologies – are utilized in computer drives, electric motors, medical devices or other highly developed apparatuses.
+• Key role in the industry of new technologies – find application in hard drives, electric motors, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets:

-• Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
-Additionally, small elements of these devices are able to hinder the diagnostic process after entering the body.
+• Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the context of child safety.
+It's also worth noting that tiny parts of these magnets are able to hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.